United Nations: Background (pre-1941)

 Haile Selassie I at the League of Nations appealing Italy's 1936 invasion in which the League failed to intervene.

-In the century prior to the UN's creation, several international organizations such as the International Committee of the Red Cross were formed to ensure protection and assistance for victims of armed conflict and strife.
+In the century prior to the UN's creation, several international organizations such as the International Committee of the Red Cross (ICRC) were formed to ensure protection and assistance for victims of armed conflict and strife.

-During World War I, several major leaders, especially U.S. president Woodrow Wilson, advocated for a world body to guarantee peace.
-The winners of the war, the Allies, met to decide on formal peace terms at the Paris Peace Conference.
+During World War I, several major leaders, especially then-U.S. President Woodrow Wilson, advocated for a world body to guarantee peace.
+The winners of the war, the Allied Powers, met to decide on formal peace terms at the Paris Peace Conference.
 The League of Nations was approved and started operations, but the United States never joined.
 On 10 January 1920, the League of Nations formally came into being when the Covenant of the League of Nations, ratified by 42 nations in 1919, took effect.
-The League Council acted as an executive body directing the Assembly's business.
-It began with four permanent members—the United Kingdom, France, Italy, and Japan.

-After some limited successes and failures during the 1920s, the League proved ineffective in the 1930s, as it failed to act against the Japanese invasion of Manchuria in 1933.
-Forty nations voted for Japan to withdraw from Manchuria but Japan voted against it and walked out of the League instead of withdrawing from Manchuria.
+The League of Nations Council acted as an executive body directing the Assembly's business; though with few powers explicitly vested in either body, the League's operation was mostly derived from informal convention rather than the Covenant itself.
+With few exceptions, all of the League's substantive decisions required unanimity, a provision negotiated in the name of upholding national sovereignty.
+It began with four permanent members of the Council—the United Kingdom, France, Italy and Japan.
+The fifth permanent seat on the Council, meant to be held by the United States, was later given to Germany and, after its withdrawal, the Soviet Union.
+Forty nations voted for Japan to end its occupation of Manchuria but Japan voted against it and withdrew from the League instead.
 It also failed to act against the Second Italo-Ethiopian War, after the appeal for international intervention by Ethiopian Emperor Haile Selassie I at Geneva in 1936 went with no avail, including when calls for economic sanctions against Italy failed.
 Italy and other nations left the League.

 When World War II broke out in 1939, the League effectively closed down.
+Among its final acts was the expulsion of the Soviet Union for the invasion of Finland.